jaspector

 Requests made by 3:00 PM are usually inspected by the end of the following business day.

-Typical inspection sequence: Required inspections are listed on the permit card; rough-in and final inspections require access, permit posting, stamped plans on site, and trade documentation; electric and gas meter releases occur after all inspections to that point are complete and subcontractor licensing and business license requirements are satisfied.
+Typical sequence: Required inspections are listed on the permit card; rough-in and final inspections require access, permit posting, stamped plans on site, and trade documentation; electric and gas meter releases occur after all inspections to that point are complete and subcontractor licensing and business license requirements are satisfied.

-Town of Summerville (Berkeley County) Building Permit FAQ
+Source: Town of Summerville Building Department ↗

 Summerville requires permits and inspections for new buildings, renovations, and repairs to structures and systems, including electrical, gas, mechanical, and plumbing work.
 Safety inspections are required before restoring gas or electrical service that has been off for six months or more.
 Modular storage buildings, roofing, pools, and vinyl siding also require permits.

+Building permit fees in Summerville (Berkeley County), SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is The current posted fee schedule is public, but the indexed text reviewed did not expose every table line.
 Confirm minimums directly from the PDF at filing..
 Fees are calculated as: Valuation-based permit fee system.
 The town states permit fee multipliers are used and plan review fees are calculated from permit fees..
 Plan check fee: Plan review fee is half the amount of the permit fee and must be paid before review starts..

-1. Create a CitizenServe account and complete the building permit application.
+To apply for a building permit in Summerville (Berkeley County), SC, follow these steps: 1.
+Create a CitizenServe account and complete the building permit application.
 2. Upload project-specific materials such as plot plan, construction drawings, erosion and sediment control materials, HVAC Manual J, energy compliance documentation, HOA or ARB approval if applicable, and signed contract or scope of work.
 3. For owner-builders, complete and record the Home Owners Disclosure with the correct county Register of Deeds, then upload the receipt to CitizenServe.
 4. Pay the plan review fee, which the town says must be paid before review begins.
 5. Address review comments and secure any related engineering, land disturbance, design review, or planning approvals.
 6. Pay remaining permit fees, obtain permit issuance, post permit and stamped plans on site, and schedule inspections through CitizenServe.

-Inspections can be scheduled via: CitizenServe portal, 843-851-5200.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Summerville (Berkeley County), SC via: CitizenServe portal, 843-851-5200.
 Requests made by 3:00 PM are usually inspected by the end of the following business day..

-Other cities in Berkeley County
+Other jurisdictions in Berkeley County.

-View all Berkeley County jurisdictions →
+All Berkeley County jurisdictions →